 Checkpoint-Computer -Description "BeforeDriversDelete"

-) or back up your Windows system image; - After cleaning the driver store, you will have to download and install drivers when you connect new devices.
+) or backup your Windows system image; - After cleaning the driver store, you will have to download and install drivers when you connect new devices.

-How to Find and Remove Old Drivers in Windows with PowerShell?
+How to Find and Remove Old Drivers in Windows with PowerShell

 Let’s look at how to find out and remove old versions of drivers in Windows.
 You can display a complete list of installed drivers using PowerShell and WMI (CIM) class Win32_PnPSignedDriver: